jahirultusar/Coding-References/Cloud Server Setup/Remove Apache2 to run NGINX.md

 # To uninstall and delete Apache2 from your system, you can follow these steps:

-Stop the Apache2 service:
+> Stop the Apache2 service:

-arduino
-Copy code
     sudo systemctl stop apache2

-Disable the Apache2 service to prevent it from starting on boot:
+> Disable the Apache2 service to prevent it from starting on boot:

-bash
-Copy code
     sudo systemctl disable apache2

-Remove Apache2 and its dependencies using the package manager (apt):
+> Remove Apache2 and its dependencies using the package manager (apt):

-arduino
-Copy code
     sudo apt remove apache2

-Purge any remaining configuration files for Apache2:
+> Purge any remaining configuration files for Apache2:

-Copy code
     sudo apt purge apache2

-Clean up any residual files and dependencies:
+> Clean up any residual files and dependencies:

-Copy code
     sudo apt autoremove

-Verify that Apache2 is uninstalled by checking its status:
+> Verify that Apache2 is uninstalled by checking its status:

-lua
-Copy code
   sudo systemctl status apache2

-If Apache2 is no longer installed, you should see a message indicating that the service is not found or not installed.
+* If Apache2 is no longer installed, you should see a message indicating that the service is not found or not installed.

 Please note that uninstalling Apache2 will remove all its files and configurations from your system.
 Make sure you have a backup of any important data or configurations before proceeding with the uninstallation.